runicscribe/worldbuilding-docs/dae-machina/culture/people/index.md

 --
 While some of the other villagers were injured in the fighting, the smith and the headman were the only casualties.
 Nearby soldiers show up an (hour? day?) after the fighting.
 Aghast at the carnage, help with cleanup.
 Smith's son and apprentice (age 13) finds blade in pile of metal scrap after cleanup & finishes it in her memory.
 Takes it with him a year later when he goes to join the [Uon] war.
-Later takes it with him
+Gave sword to a young officer when he retired from active duty, knowing it would protect them.
+Near front lines during the cataclysm, and lost.
+The years following were rather chaotic.
+Eventually found by a riftlander, sold to a wandering mercenary, who was then killed by bandits.

 Soul remains in the sword.
 Guides combat of wielder, but can only be wielded by effectively by defenders of the innocent.
 Otherwise will sabotoge your actions, usually at a crucial junction.
 Telepathic, but not very talkative.
 Only speaks to a wielder she feels kinship with